 6 Licenses For Michigan Cannabis Dispensaries

 Whether you are determined to enter into the cannabis industry in the future or not, you can start your business in the recreational field with multiple license options, and you can always choose to apply for a medicinal license later on.
+You should also consider cannabis insurance in Michigan to protect your business.

 This license is made specifically for those who would like to grow their own plants instead of operating a large dispensary that buys from other growers.
 As a great small business option, this allows you to grow as many as 150 plants, harvest and trim them for use, and sell your product to adults over the age of 21.
 The only requirements are to be a Michigan resident, and there is a license fee of $8,000.